Kentucky Attorney Who Sues For Failure to Supervise Stockbroker

 For example, Carlos Benavidez Jr., a former representative with the Louisville, Kentucky branch of Waddell & Reed, consented to the FINRA findings that he exercised discretion in 80 customer accounts without the necessary prior written authorization from the customers or his member firm.
 According to FINRA, Carlos Benavidez Jr. exercised discretion in effecting hundreds of securities transactions in approximately 80 customer accounts.
 Further, FINRA found that Mr. Benavidez participated in the backdating of 26 customer notes in order to falsely reflect the date of the conversations with the customers.
 Mr. Benavidez did not have the written authorization from his customers to exercise discretion, nor had he received written approval from Waddell & Reed for discretionary trading in these accounts.
 Carlos Benavidez Jr. was suspended from association with any FINRA member in any capacity for two months and fined $10,000.Experienced Lawyers Who Handle Failure to Supervise Stockbroker Claims In FINRA Arbitrations Throughout Kentucky and Nationwide

-At The Law Offices of Robert Wayne Pearce, P.A., we represent clients on all sides of securities and commodities law and investment disputes in courtroom litigation, arbitration and mediation proceedings, and in a wide range of practice areas such as fraud and misrepresentation, breach of fiduciary duty, failure to supervise, and unsuitable recommendations to purchase, sell or hold securities or recommend unsuitable investments strategies.
-Attorney Pearce and his staff represent clients in Louisville, throughout Kentucky, and across the United States on a CONTINGENCY FEE basis, which means you pay nothing - NO FEES-NO COSTS - unless we put money in your pocket after receiving a settlement or FINRA arbitration award.
+At The Law Offices of Robert Wayne Pearce, P.A., we represent investors with failure to supervise claims and all kinds of securities law and investment disputes in FINRA arbitration and mediation proceedings.
+We handle a wide range of practice areas such as fraud and misrepresentation, breach of fiduciary duty, churning, theft, forgery, margin account abuse and unsuitable recommendations to purchase, sell or hold securities or recommend unsuitable investments strategies.
+Attorney Pearce and his staff represent investors throughout Kentucky, and across the United States on a CONTINGENCY FEE basis, which means you pay nothing - NO FEES-NO COSTS - unless we put money in your pocket after receiving a settlement or FINRA arbitration award.